 Dental fillings are a routine procedure that can typically be completed in just one visit to Apex Dental.
 A local anesthetic may be used to numb the area for the patient’s optimal comfort.
 Patients are able to return to their routine activities shortly after their dental filling treatment.

 Composite Resin Dental Fillings

 Composite resin fillings are also called white fillings.
-These fillings are made of a durable, biocompatible composite resin which comes in a range of tooth colored shades to match natural teeth perfectly.
+These fillings are made of a durable, biocompatible composite resin that comes in a range of tooth-colored shades to match natural teeth perfectly.

 Composite resin dental fillings are applied to the tooth by hand without the aid of molds or other templates.
 The resin is sculpted into place by Dr. Gauthier and cured with a special light.
 Resin fillings can usually be completed in a single visit.

 Dental inlays and onlays are a type of indirect restoration.
 This means that the restoration is manufactured outside of the mouth and then bonded to the tooth.
 Dr. Gauthier uses CEREC technology to create porcelain fillings in a single visit.

 First, a digital impression is taken of the tooth.
 Then, using CEREC’s Computer-Aided Design and Manufacture (CAD/CAM) software, Dr. Gauthier fabricates a custom-fit porcelain restoration that will cover the tooth.
 While the patient waits, the inlay or onlay is created and then bonded to the tooth using a special adhesive.

 A dental inlay typically fits inside the contours of the tooth, whereas a dental onlay covers the entire biting surface.
 This type of restoration is usually used when there is more significant damage to the tooth.